Nilanshrajput/AdvitiyaHackathon/README.md

 Bert Fine Tuning using Hugging Face Transformer Library.
 ***
 Training Code file - BertV2_Final_Version.ipynb
+**Submission File**

-Test data output - In Folder Submission with file name submission.csv
+Test data output - In Folder Submission with file name submission.csv, Multiple submission files are present each considering  diffrent models and with diffrent  behaviour of  each  model for  diffrent classes.
+All have  almost same output with diffrence  in 4-5 patents only.If all of them can't be evaluated then file "submission.csv" should be considerd.
 ***
 Model File link -https://drive.google.com/drive/folders/1LvRBKB9kPmhkL1iyjrywyjaN_W9FKKFj?usp=sharing above link contains all data and model file.